runtimeverification/evm-semantics/state-utils.md

 ### Getting State

 - `#getTxData` will pull the parameters of TXID into an appropriate `TxData` symbol
+- `#effectiveGasPrice` will compute the gas price for TXID, as specified by EIP-1559

 ```k
     syntax TxData ::= #getTxData( Int ) [function]